Cristiano Ronaldo reportedly asks to leave Juventus - Latest transfer news

 Ronaldo then came on in the 2-2 draw and thought he had scored a late winner, but it was ruled out for offside and the Portuguese star was booked for taking his shirt off in celebration.

-The report states that Cristiano Ronaldo made the request “because he hopes to find a solution on the market in the next days.”
+The report about his future states that Cristiano Ronaldo made the request “because he hopes to find a solution on the market in the next days.”

 However, it was reported that no officials bids have been received by Juventus for Ronaldo.
 Yet.

-Note: UPDATE: The latest reports from Italy suggest that Manchester City are the only club who could afford to sign Ronaldo right now, with PSG already bringing in Lionel Messi, Achraf Hakimi, Georginio Wijnaldum, Gianluigi Donnarumma and Sergio Ramos this summer.